 Making your product different from your competitors

-There are a lot of other pizza chains, like Pizza Hut and Papa John’s, who have the same dynamic as Domino’s.
+There are a lot of other pizza chains, like Pizza Hut and Papa John’s, that have the same dynamic as Domino’s.
 That means they are also delivering cheap and fast pizza to the same targeted market.
 They all have to compete for the same market.
 In such cases, you must have a certain edge to your product.

 Domino’s answered this question by integrating technology deeply into its brand.
 One of its first advances in the world of technology was a simple delivery app.
 From that point on, they have never looked back and have managed to use tech as their friend wherever possible.

-Being best friends with tech
+Being best friends with tech is Digital Transformation

 They had the innovative idea of a “pizza tracker” on the app.
 It allowed the users to see every step of their pizza journey, from the moment the order was placed up to the pizza arriving at your door.

 They also had a simple pizza maker that allowed you to design your own pizza, you could select the toppings and literally pour your favorite sauces and everything.